About the Program

 2017 Program Dates: May 30 - August 5

-The application period will open in mid-November 2016 and close mid-February 2017.
+The application period will open November 1st, 2016 and close February 15th, 2017.
 Check back in October for more details.

 Interested in a research career?
 Experience of the richness of the research environment at a premier research university with this hands-on summer program.
 You'll get an invaluable glimpse of what graduate-level study and research careers might entail, while being surrounded by a supportive community of peers and stimulated by extra activities that help add meaning, encourage critical thinking, and allow you to explore and prepare for your post-graduate future.

 Program participants live close to campus and perform full-time research for 10 weeks within a discipline-based research group led by a faculty member.
 A seminar series taken alongside allows participants to learn from each other's experiences and contextualize their research projects within the overarching theme of biological information flow, storage, and exchange.
 Additional events and activities build community, support career and graduate school exploration, and help students build useful skills, such as science writing.
-Students present their projects at a final symposium and write research reports that are compiled in a program journal.
+Students present their projects at a final symposium and write research reports to summarize their findings.